ebp-nor/workshop-2024/day1_genome_assembly/10_Rapid_curation.md

 ### Starting the script

-To run the script above, create a `run.sh` file in a new curation-directory, and run the code using `sh run.sh`.
+To run the script above, create a `run.sh` file in a new `curation` directory, and run the code using `sh run.sh`.

 ```
 mkdir -p data